 ERO Technical Fact Sheet

-To participate in the Employment Tax e-file Program, as a prospective ERO participant, complete and submit an IRS e-file Application, after registering for e-services.
+To participate in Modernized e-File (MeF) for Employment Taxes, as a prospective ERO participant, complete and submit an IRS e-file Application, after registering for e-services.
 Additional guidance can be found in Publication 3112 and Publication 4163, Modernized e-File (MeF) Information for Authorized IRS e-file Providers for Business Returns.

 If you have questions, or require assistance completing the IRS e-file application, contact the e-help Desk at 1-866-255-0654 (toll-free).

-An ERO does not have signature authority and should not be issued a 10 digit PIN to sign an OnLine Employment Tax Return for the taxpayer.
+An ERO does not have signature authority to use the Form 94x On-Line Signature PIN method (10 digit PIN) to sign a 94x MeF Employment Tax Return for the taxpayer.
 The Business taxpayer ( IRS Authorized Signer) must sign their own return via the approved software and should not disclose the PIN to anyone.
 PINs are confidential.

-In order to participate in IRS e- file, a prospective ERO must use IRS approved tax software that has gone through the IRS assurance testing process.
-Visit the Approved IRS e-file for Business Providers page to get started.
+In order to participate in IRS e-file, an ERO must use IRS approved tax software that has gone through the IRS Assurance Testing process.
+Visit Approved IRS e-file for Business Providers to get started.

-Although the IRS does not charge a fee to participate in the IRS e-file program, there may be a charge based upon which Software Provider is chosen to satisfy your business needs.
-To assist you in selecting the company you'd like to use to file your Form 940, 941, or 944 returns electronically, we suggest you visit the Approved IRS e-file for Business Providers page as well as the Payroll Service Providers page.
+Although the IRS does not charge a fee to participate in the IRS e-file program, there may be a charge based upon which Software Provider you choose to satisfy your business needs.
+Visit 94x Modernized e-File (MeF) Providers, to select the Software Provider to electronically file your Form 94x returns.

 Proof of Filing

-Contact your Provider to obtain your proof of filing.
+Contact your Provider to obtain your proof of filing (acknowledgements).